 - Where will information be shared (i.e. the Common Data Environment)?

 - Who is sharing the information?

 - What information is needed?

-- When the information is needed?
+- When is the information needed?

 - How will the information be used?

-- Why the information is needed?
+- Why is the information needed?

 The following diagram conveys how the requirements come together to produce information: